Sex After 50? Yes, Please!

 Explore midlife sexuality–make it a healthy and pleasurable part of your world.
 Let’s get past the stigma lingering in society and start living a passionate life!

-Read our post Midlife Dating: What Really Matters.
+Check out my post Midlife Dating: What Really Matters.

 “Despite a lifetime of service to the cause of sexual liberation,